Jonathan2251/lbd/source/gpu.rst

   3D polygon with directions on each plane

+When we build every triangle with CCW, then we can defined a consistent outer surface (front face).
 The :numref:`in-3d-polygon` shows an example of a 3D polygon created from 2D
 triangles.
 The direction of the plane (triangle) is given by the line
 perpendicular to the plane.

+This means:

+✔️ The mesh has a fixed “outer” and “inner”

+(based on CCW in object space)

 Cast a ray from the 3D point along the X-axis and count how many intersections
 with the outer object occur.
 Depending on the number of intersections along
-each axis (even or odd), you can understan if the point is inside or outside
+each axis (even or odd), you can understan if **the point (or the camara) is i nside or outside** [#point-in-3d-object]_.
-[#point-in-3d-object]_.

 An odd number means inside, and an even number means outside.
 As shown in
 :numref:`in-3d-object`, points on the line passing through the object satisfy